Learning while Having Fun: Water Science Experiments and Activities

 All you need for this experiment is a couple of coins, an eyedropper or pipette, and water!
 How many drops fit on the surface of a penny?
 What else would you be able to utilize?
 A bottle cap turned over, a flat LEGO piece, or another little and smooth level surface!
 Guess the number of drops it will take, and then test it out.

 Water's cohesion and surface tension are noticeably visible when the drops of water you add to the penny achieve the penny's edge.
 Once the water has achieved the edge, you start seeing a bubble or an arch framing the penny.

 15. Make Objects Seemingly Disappear

 You can make glass objects disappear.
-Glass objects are noticeable on the grounds that they reflect a portion of the light that sparkles on them and twist or refract the light that radiates through them.
-In the event that you take out reflection from and refraction by a glass object, you can influence that object to disappear.
+Glass objects are noticeable because they reflect a portion of the light that sparkles on them and twist or refract the light that radiates through them.
+If you remove the reflection from and refract by a glass object, you can influence that object to disappear.

-Refraction is when light alters direction and speed as it goes starting with one object then onto the next.
-Just visible object reflect light.
-At the point when two materials with comparable reflective properties come into contact, light will go through the two materials at a similar speed, rendering the other material invisible.
+Refraction is when light alters direction and speed, starting with one object and then onto the next.
+Just visible objects reflect light.
+When two materials with comparable reflective properties come into contact, the light will go through the two materials at a similar speed, rendering the other material invisible.

 You can check the detailed experiment here.